 Menstruation is when the thickened lining of the uterus sheds when fertilisation does not take place.
 Cells from the lining of the uterus and blood pass through the vagina.
 This period can vary in length but usually lasts around one week.

-During the follicular phase begins on the first day of menstruation and ends when ovulation occurs.
-The hypothalamus which is part of the brain causes the pituitary gland to release the follicle-stimulating hormone.
+The follicular phase begins on the first day of menstruation and ends when ovulation occurs.
+The hypothalamus, which is part of the brain, causes the pituitary gland to release the follicle-stimulating hormone.
 As a result, the ovary produces follicles, each follicle contains an immature ovum.
-The production of follicles helps the lining of the uterus to thicken which helps to prepare the uterus for pregnancy.
+The production of follicles helps the lining of the uterus to thicken, which helps to prepare the uterus for pregnancy.

 Ovulation occurs around day 14 of the cycle and is when a mature ovum is released from the ovaries.
 The follicle ruptures causing the ovum to be released and it is then transported into the fallopian tubes ready for fertilisation to occur.

-The luteal phase is when the remains of the follicle turns into a structure called corpus luteum and begins to release progesterone and oestrogen which helps maintain thick lining of the uterus.
-If fertilisation occurs hormones are released to maintain corpus luteum.
-When fertilisation does not occur the corpus luteum dies which causes the lining of the uterus to shed due to the fall in progesterone levels.
+The luteal phase is when the remains of the follicle turn into a structure called the corpus luteum and begins to release progesterone and oestrogen which helps maintain the thick lining of the uterus.
+If fertilisation occurs hormones are released to maintain the corpus luteum.
+When fertilisation does not occur the corpus luteum dies, causing the lining of the uterus to shed due to the fall in progesterone levels.

 If you enjoyed our article on the female reproductive system and you’d like to learn about the male reproductive system then please click here.